 Conflict of Interest

+Support employees who have direct contact with inmates shall receive an additional forty (40) hours of training during each subsequent year of employment to include at a minimum PREA, suicide prevention and ADA.

 (4) Written policy and procedure shall provide that all new clerical/support employees who have minimal inmate contact; receive forty (40) hours of orientation and training during their first year of employment; Twenty-four (24) of these hours shall be completed prior to being independently assigned to a particular job.
-All clerical/support employees shall be given an additional sixteen (16) hours of training during each subsequent year of employment, Conflict of Interest,.
+All clerical/support employees shall be given an additional sixteen (16) hours of training during each subsequent year of employment to include at a minimum PREA, Conflict of Interest, and suicide prevention.

 (5) When a county correctional facility maintains an emergency response unit, written policy and procedure shall provide that all assigned personnel have appropriate experience and receive forty (40) hours of relevant training prior to assignment, and at least sixteen (16) of the forty (40) hours of annual training be specifically related to emergency unit assignments.